HARSHALJAMODE/House-price-prediction-by-Ridge-and-Lasso-Regression-Model/README.md

 ### How well those variables describe the price of a house.

-1) The Value of R2 score in ridge regrassion in train data is 0.9358 and in test data is 0.9141.
+1) The Value of R2 score in ridge regression in train data is 0.9358 and in test data is 0.9141.
-2) The Value of R2 score in lasso regrassion in train data is 0.9305 and in test data is 0.9189. <br/>
+2) The Value of R2 score in lasso regression in train data is 0.9305 and in test data is 0.9189. <br/>
 So the variation between train data and test data is very less, hence model is good and all variables are well describing the price of house.

 ### Optimal value of lambda for ridge and lasso regression.